Skip to main content

 After the fighting—after Trenton, Valley Forge, Monmouth, and Yorktown—after all the sleeplessness and the care, George Washington longed to return to the reassuring routine of his beloved Mount Vernon.
 This dream of return came true just before Christmas of 1783; already past fifty, the General looked forward to spending his remaining years at his favorite occupation, that of a Virginia country gentleman.
 He had plans to expand and embellish his ancestral home, to improve his land, and to put in order his neglected financial affairs.
 He also relished the thought of again riding for pleasure, of limiting with his dogs, of merely silting on his veranda and watching the familiar Potomac flow placidly to the sea.
 The General was, in fact, full of those hopes and those longings which have occupied the thoughts of all returning soldiers.
 It is this period of Washington’s life that the noted biographer and historian James Thomas Flexner treats of in the narrative that follows.

-On February 12, 2019 the U.S. Senate passed conservation legislation that if signed by the President will protect millions of acres of land and establish four new National Parks.
+On February 12, 2019, the U.S. Senate passed conservation legislation that if signed by the president will protect millions of acres of land and establish four new National Parks.
 Among them is the new Mill Springs National Monument, site of the first Union victory in the Civil War.
 We asked historian Jack Hurst, author of a respected trilogy of books on the Western theater of the Civil War, to tell us why this forgotten battle deserves more attention.
-Portions of this essay were excerpted from one book of his series, Men of Fire: Grant, Forrest, and the Campaign that Decided the Civil War (Basic Books). –The Editors
+Portions of this essay were excerpted from one book in his series, Men of Fire: Grant, Forrest, and the Campaign that Decided the Civil War (Basic Books). –The Editors

 Donate